wasified/sakai-automator/readme.md

 ### Users.csv

 A users.csv is included, but you can switch to any valid CSV that you already use with Sakai.
 Currently, no error handling to ensure patten of reading the CSV - will add that later.

+### How to run tests

+Just run "pytest <script_name>)" in the terminal to start a test.
+Always run all tests from the root directory (even the ones in the subfolder) since the CSV is read relative to the root.